hsf-training/cpluspluscourse/code/ExercisesCheatSheet.md

 The second step is to look at the execution time and find out that it's not really a solution.
 One could then try an atomic and see the difference, although I do not introduce them in the course

+### condition_variable

+Small example where 4 consumer threads are notified by a producer.
+1. The production phase is not protected by a lock.
+2. When the consumers are waking up, they don't release the lock that's tied to the condition variable, so they cannot wake up in parallel.

 ### `python`

 This is playing with low level C++/python interfacing.
 All the c code is provided, so the only task is to use the different implementations (C, C++ manual interface, ctype) from python and see the speed of each of them.